Guru & Avalokiteshvara: The Remainder of the Text

 Inspire me so that, having considered the situation of how wandering beings, who’ve (all) been my mothers and have raised me so well with their kindness, from beginningless time, are tormented by the crippling effects of compulsive existence or tranquil nirvana, I may develop a supreme bodhichitta aim and train in an ocean of (bodhisattva) deeds.

 That covers an awful lot, doesn’t it?
 Here we have all the stages for working ourselves up to this bodhichitta aim, which – as I can’t repeat enough – is not the same as compassion.
 Compassion is what moves us to have this aim.
-Bodhichitta’s actually focused on our own individual enlightenments, which have not yet happened but which can happen on the basis of our Buddha-nature factors, and our intention is to attain that, make it presently happening, and benefit everybody by means of that.
+Bodhichitta is actually focused on our own individual enlightenments, which have not yet happened, but which can happen on the basis of our Buddha-nature factors, and our intention is to attain that, make it presently happening, and benefit everybody by means of that.
 We are moved to that by love and compassion, but this is far more than love and compassion.

-• Then this term that I’ve been translating as involved (’jug, Skt. avatara) bodhichitta – that’s a very interesting term.
-Literally it means in Tibetan “to enter.”
-You enter into the conduct.
-But it is the same term – it’s avatara, as in bodhicharyavatara.
+• Then this term that I’ve been translating as engaged (’jug, Skt. avatāra) bodhichitta – that’s a very interesting term.
+Literally, it means in Tibetan “to enter.”
+We enter into the conduct.
+However, it is the term, avatara, same as in Bodhicharyavatara.
 That’s sometimes translated as entering into bodhisattva behavior.
-But if you think about it, avatara – that is the Sanskrit word which in Hindi is pronounced “avatar.”
-So in a sense we are becoming an avatar – like Krishna is an avatar of Vishnu, and so on – so we’re becoming an avatar of bodhichitta, in a sense.
-That becomes really quite interesting when you think about that, that now we are going to be a manifestation in our conduct of the bodhisattva ideal, become an avatar of it.
+If we think about it, avatara, that is the Sanskrit word which in Hindi is pronounced “avatar.”
+In a sense, we are becoming an avatar – like Krishna is an avatar of Vishnu, and so on – so we’re becoming an avatar of bodhichitta.
+That becomes really quite interesting when we think about that, that we are now going to be a manifestation in our conduct of the bodhisattva ideal, become an avatar of it.

-The bodhisattva deeds here are referring to acting with the far-reaching attitudes (the so-called perfections) of generosity, ethical discipline, patience, joyful perseverance, mental stability, and discriminating awareness.
+The bodhisattva deeds here are referring to acting with the far-reaching attitudes (the so-called perfections) of generosity, ethical discipline, patience, joyful perseverance, mental stability and discriminating awareness.

 Inspire me so that I may develop on my mind-stream a yoga of the joined pair: a stilled and settled state of shamatha and an exceptionally perceptive state of vipashyana, in which the hundreds of thousands of wonders of voidness, free, from the start, from the extremes (of truly established existence and total nonexistence) appear vividly, without impedance, on the face of the mirror of my perfectly clear and unwavering total absorption.

 Shamatha in Tibetan is zhinay (zhi-gnas).
-Zhi means “still,” so it’s stilled of mental wandering and dullness and flightiness of mind.
-And it’s settled (gnas); it stays placed on one object of focus without moving.
+Zhi means “still,” so it’s stilled of mental wandering and dullness and flightiness of mind, and it’s settled (gnas); it stays placed on one object of focus without moving.
 That’s the connotation of the two syllables that are used to translate it here.
-Shamatha is not just perfect absorbed concentration (ting-nge-‘dzin, Skt. samadhi).
-It’s more than that.
-It has in addition this exhilarating physical and mental feeling of a sense of fitness (shin-sbyangs) – that the mind is fit to be able to stay focused and concentrated on anything for as long as you want.
-Like, by analogy, when you are physically fit, it’s a very strong feeling – very pleasant feeling, in a sense – it’s like that, a fitness of mind and body.
+Shamatha is not just perfect absorbed concentration (ting-nge-’dzin, Skt. samādhi); it’s more than that.
+It has in addition this exhilarating physical and mental feeling of a sense of fitness (shin-sbyangs), that the mind is fit to be able to stay focused and concentrated on anything, for as long as we want.
+Like, by analogy, when we are physically fit, it’s a very strong feeling – very pleasant feeling, in a sense – it’s like that, a fitness of mind and body.

-[See: Objects of Focus for Developing Shamatha and Vipashyana]
+[See: Objects of Focus for Developing Shamatha and Vipashyana

-• With vipashyana the energy is going out.
+• With vipashyana, the energy is going out.

-• With shamatha it’s coming in and staying stable.
+• With shamatha, it’s coming in and staying stable.

 Inspire me so that, having entered the gateway to extremely profound mantra practice through the kindness of my fully qualified Vajradhara-mentor, a holder of the vajras,

-That’s body, speech, and mind in the enlightened state.
+That’s body, speech and mind in the enlightened state.

 I may be able to uphold, in strict accordance, the close-bonding practices and vows: they are the roots of the actual attainments.

 This is referring to receiving empowerment, sometimes translated as initiation.
 I prefer to translate it as empowerment.
-Initiation sounds as though you’re starting something, and that’s not quite the meaning.
+Initiation sounds as though we’re starting something, and that’s not quite the meaning.
 The Tibetan term wang (dbang) and the Sanskrit word abhishekha have two quite different meanings, which can supplement each other:

 • “Empowerment” is the connotation of the Tibetan word wang.
-It stimulates and empowers the Buddha-nature factors that you have to then start to develop and bring about the result.
+It stimulates and empowers the Buddha-nature factors that we have to then start to develop and bring about the result.
 That’s the meaning.
 It activates them.

 • Abhishekha, the Sanskrit word, means “a sprinkling.”